owensgl/intro-genomics/syllabus.md

 ### Quiz/Exam Policy

 There will be two exams in this course.
 One on the week of the February 14th, the second on the week of April 3rd.
-Both exams will be on Brightspace, open-book and will occur outside of class time, with a flexible start time.
-Exams will not be cumulative, although concepts and material may span both exam periods. **You are not allowed to communicate with others or use AI software during exams**
+Both exams will be in person during class time and are not open book.
+Exams will not be cumulative, although concepts and material may span both exam periods.

-Since the midterm exam times will be flexible (i.e. available over a several day period), there will not make up exam time slots.
-If the exam is not completed during the window, including in cases of technical issues, then the student will receive 0% on the exam.
+Dr. Owens will talk with each student who has a CAL accommodation to plan an exam that works for them.
 In the case of extended medical issues, the exam will be omitted and the grade point percentages will be put onto on the remaining exam (i.e. the other exam will be worth 30% of the final grade).